JosiahCraw/Vector-Accelerator-Hardware/README.md

 -   Include adding testbench sources into a Vivado project.
 (Would look better once the test benches are done)
 -   Should we add a .gitignore and a gitignore document
 -   Note the link is not currently correct as the project is in my personal account, not the group
+-   update testbench list with correct list of testbenches students are provided.
+-   update to say that the students will make the testbench for the FSM we provide
+-   I claim that we test every module with a testbench, as far as I'm aware this is not true?